logo Facilities

 To facilitate research in shape acquisition and computational imaging, we have a number of special-purpose input and output devices.
 These include a laser triangulation range scanner custom-built by Cyberware for scanning large statues, a smaller Cyberware Model 15 laser triangulation rangefinder, a 3D Scanners Ltd. handheld laser triangulation rangefinder, a Cyra time-of-flight laser rangefinder, two Faro digitizing articulated arms (Bronze and Silver Series), a unique two-armed, spherical gonioreflectometer, and a reconfigurable array of 128 custom CMOS-based cameras with supporting electronics.
 We share Motion capture facilities with the Stanford Neuromuscular Biomechanics Lab.
 These include a Motion Analysis Corp. system using 8 EAGLE-4 4MP CCD cameras able of full-frame capture at 200Hz and reduced-frame capture at up to 10Khz.

 To support all our research projects, we have a variety of digital still and video cameras, several kinds of studio lighting rigs, an optical bench well-stocked with optical "tinkertoys".
 A small video lab permits video to be played, and edited across a number of analog and digital signal formats and media types.
-Finally, we can produce printed materials on a variety of small-to-large format color and B&W printers and an HP 3500 plotter.
+Finally, we can produce printed materials on a variety of small-to-large format color and B&W printers and an Epson 9800 plotter.

 The laboratory is managed by John Gerth.
 See Pat Hanrahan, Leo Guibas, Marc Levoy, or Ron Fedkiw for information about getting access to the lab.